There is increasing interest in the application of biomarkers and surrogate endpoints in healthy volunteer studies.

 - Pain (acute and chronic)

 - Cognitive function

 - Sexual Dysfunction

-When a protocol requires the inclusion of a specific technique that is out of the normal scope of a CPU, the PD group is responsible for identifying, validating and testing the equipment.
-A wide list of techniques is offered by ICON covering tests for sedation, CNS imaging, physiological assessments and mood assessments.
+When a protocol requires the inclusion of a specific technique that is out of the normal scope of a CPU, the Pharmacodynamics group is responsible for identifying, validating and testing the equipment.
+ICON offers a wide variety of techniques covering tests for sedation, CNS imaging, physiological assessments and mood assessments.